 - 1. Which of these functions satisfy the following property for a function F?
 For all $x, y \in \text{dom}(F)$, if $x \neq y$, then $F(x) \neq F(y)$. - 2.
 Which of these functions satisfy the following property for a function F?
 For all $x, y \in \text{dom}(F)$, if F(x) = F(y), then x = y. - 3.
 Determine the range of each of these functions. - 4.
 Which of these functions have their range equal to their codomain? - 5.
 Which of the these functions satisfy the following property for a function F?
-For all y in the codomain of F, there exists an $x \in \text{dom}(F)$ such that F(x) = y.
+For all y in the codomain of F, there exists an x ∈ dom(F) such that F(x) = y.

-Preview Activity 2 (Statements Involving Functions)
+Beginning Activity 2 (Statements Involving Functions)

-Let A and B be nonempty sets and let $f: A \to B$.
-In Preview Activity 1, we determined whether or not certain functions satisfied some specified properties.
+Let A and B be nonempty sets and let $f: A \rightarrow B$.
+In Beginning Activity 1, we determined whether or not certain functions satisfied some specified properties.
 These properties were written in the form of statements, and we will now examine these statements in more detail.